Learn more about all your short-term lending choices

 Pros

-• Easier eligibility requirements: While larger-sum, longer-term loans require a good to excellent credit score to qualify, a bad credit history isn’t an automatic disqualification for some forms of short-term lending.
+• Relaxed eligibility requirements.
+While larger-sum, longer-term loans require a good to excellent credit score to qualify, a bad credit history isn’t an automatic disqualification for some forms of short-term lending.

-• Fast payout: You could be approved and receive your loan in your checking account by the next business day, depending on the lender you choose.
-When paying off medical bills or consolidating debt, you can experience relief fairly quickly.
+• Fast payout.
+You could be approved and receive your loan in your checking account by the next business day, depending on the lender you choose.
+When paying off medical bills or consolidating high-interest debt, you can experience relief fairly quickly.

-• Lower interest rates, in some cases: Since short-term loans are repaid over a shorter period of time, many lenders will offer more competitive rates.
+• Lower interest rates Since short-term loans are repaid over a shorter period of time, many lenders offer more competitive rates.
 However, this usually only applies to installment loans and isn’t always the case.
+Payday loans carry a much higher interest rate.

 Cons

-• Steep penalties and fees: Some lenders may charge origination fees, late fees and prepayment penalties.
-To avoid these costs and entering a never-ending debt cycle, it’s vital that you read the terms and conditions carefully.
+• Steep penalties and fees.
+Some lenders charge origination fees, late fees and prepayment penalties.
+To avoid these costs, read the terms and conditions carefully.
 Be certain you can pay back the loan sum on time without missing a payment.

-• Higher APRs: In many cases, a higher interest rate will accompany a longer-term loan and larger loan amount, but some short-term loans have high APRs.
+• Higher APRs.
+In many cases, a higher interest rate accompanies a longer-term loan and larger loan amount.
+However, some short-term loans have high APRs.
 For example, payday loans can have an APR as high as 400%.

-• Lack of credit building: Taking out a short-term personal loan likely won’t build your credit.
-In fact, if you miss a payment or fail to repay your loan by the end of the term, it will damage your FICO® Score and remain on your credit report for years.
+• Lack of credit building.
+A short-term personal loan likely won’t build your credit.
+But if you miss a payment or fail to repay your loan by the end of the term, it will damage your FICO® Score and remain on your credit report for years.

-• A lingering debt cycle: One of the most common issues that short-term borrowers face is a never-ending cycle of debt, which often makes their initial debt worse.
-This is because the underlying cause of their debt goes unaddressed, which can leave borrowers feeling trapped and out of control.
+• A lingering debt cycle.
+One of the most common issues that short-term borrowers face is a never-ending cycle of debt.
+This is because the underlying cause of their debt goes unaddressed, leaving borrowers feeling trapped and continually making payments.

 Discover more about short-term loans with the answers to these common questions.